ajv-validator/ajv/docs/json-type-definition.md

 ### Elements form <Badge text="arrays" />

-This form defines a homogenous array of any size (possibly empty) with the elements that satisfy a given schema.
+This form defines a *homogenous* array of any size with elements that satisfy a given schema.

-It has a required member `elements` (schema that elements should satisfy) and optional members `nullable` and `metadata`, no other members are allowed.
+It has a required member `elements` (schema that elements should satisfy) and optional members `nullable` and `metadata`.
+No other members are allowed.

-Unlike JSON Schema, the data instance must be JSON array (without using additional `type` keyword), and there is no way to enforce the restrictions that cannot be present on type level of most languages, such as array size and uniqueness of items.
+The data instance must be JSON array, and there is no way to enforce the restrictions that cannot be present on type level of most languages, such as array size and uniqueness of items.

 **Example**